Skip to main content

 • Extract/analyze content → Use markitdown or thumbnail.py from "Reading Content"

-• Design guidance → "Design Ideas" section for color palettes, typography, spacing, and anti-patterns
+• Design guidance → "Design Ideas" section for color palettes, typography, spacing, and anti-patterns; use effective-maintainable-decks.md when maintainability, reuse, or MS Office compatibility matters

 • Visual QA → "QA (Required)" section for converting to images and inspection workflow